KatyORourkee/groceries/README.md

 ## Technical details
 This is a Java Spring Boot app using Maven.
-It uses Spring Boot 2, Java 1.8, and Maven 3.6.2
+It uses Spring Boot 2, Java 1.8, and Maven 3.6.2 A rough draft of the models involved can be found here https://docs.google.com/document/d/14JCB_lQ-PzybqyYZPS9yeOBbveMhhiX7nW3A4XK2qGo/edit?usp=sharing

 ### To run...
 Navigate to the directory you want to clone the repo to